ain212/ain212.github.io/project.md

 ### Due Date: 10 Jan 2023

 In this project, you are expected to complete the lifecycle of Data Science for a specific dataset that you choose.

 This year's theme is **health**, so you should work on a dataset that is related to health.
-The dataset you choose should be suitable for classification task.
+The dataset you choose should be suitable for multi-class classification task, ie. it should include classification into 3 or more classes.

 More specifically, your project should consist of the following steps:
 - Data Collection